Early’s of Witney

 With a lifetime of four hundred years, Early’s of Witney produced a wide and igneous variety of blankets.
 For a more comprehensive look at the differing types and how they changed over the centuries, you should definitely read The Witney Blanket Story.

 - The glorious invention of the duvet has never gone out of fashion since first becoming popular in 1960-70s Britain.
 They had became more affordable, were decorative, and were lighter.
-Blankets would later be relegated to being decorative throws, as several were needed to make a warm bed covering, not to mention the time is previously took to make the bed!
+Blankets were later relegated to being decorative throws, as several were needed to make a warm bed covering, not to mention the time is previously took to make the bed!

 - By the 1980s, along with the duvet, the majority of people in Britain had central heating of some description.
 There was no longer a need for layers of blankets when it was possible to have constant background heating.

 - At this time, Witney had to start competing with world markets and cheaper competitors who sourced their labour overseas.
 In addition, Witney had to compete with the north of England as it developed larger suppliers of domestic blankets.
 Combined with the 1970s to early 1980s recession in Britain, Witney saw a downward spiral in its blanket industry.